Parhae: Goryeo

 Crossley believes that according to Goryeo records, Parhae refugees only arrived in groups of a few hundred to a few thousand.
-She suggests that the total number could not be more than 100,000, while millions remained in Liao-controlled territories.
-According to Crossley, it is also unclear whether they stayed, went back to Parhae, or moved on elsewhere like China or Japan.
+She suggests that the total number could not exceed 100,000, while millions remained in Liao-controlled territories.
+According to Crossley, it is also unclear whether they stayed, returned to Parhae, or moved on elsewhere, such as China or Japan.
 According to Kim, between the 10th and 11th centuries, 30,000 Parhae families (more than 100,000 people) immigrated to Goryeo, 94,000 local families (470,000 inhabitants) were deported by the Liao, and only 20,000 Parhae families lived in the former territories of Parhae, a significantly smaller figure than those that immigrated to Goryeo.
 Korean historians generally estimate that approximately 100,000 to 200,000 fled from Parhae to Goryeo.
 Historian Professor Park Jong-gi estimated that 120,600 people fled from Parhae to Goryeo, and by themselves comprised approximately 6.3% of early Goryeo's roughly 2 million inhabitants.

 According to Kim, many Parhae refugees fled to Goryeo due to pro-Parhae policies during the mid 9th century.
 In the first few decades after Parhae's fall, Parhae refugees were welcomed by Goryeo.
 However, it seems few Parhae refugees retained high positions in Goryeo as service in the Khitan administration offered more benefits.
 Goryeo annals contain only six names of high-ranking officials who were of Parhae origin.
 From 1029 to 1030, the Khitan Administration was rocked by a rebellion by Parhae people after the government tried raising taxes on them.
 The leader of the rebellion was the Liao general Da Yanlin, a 7th generation descendant of the founder of Parhae.
 He arrested and killed Khitan leaders and proclaimed the establishment of a new dynasty, Xing Liao.
 He sent an ambassador to Goryeo requesting military support.
 Goryeo sent some military troops against the Liao but the Khitans repelled them and expelled the Goryeo army.
 Some of Goryeo's officers sought further confrontation with the Liao, but the Goryeo diplomatic corps and nobility asked the Goryeo king to exercise caution.
 The Goryeo king decided to abandon military activities against the Liao.
 Despite this, Parhae people continued to send missions to Goryeo requesting assistance.
 The last mission, led by Lee Kwang Rok, arrived after the destruction of the state, and Kim considers this group as refugees, not members of an ambassadorial mission.
 Kim believes that in the 11th century, Parhae people under the Liao started viewing Goryeo as a hostile state in which the Parhae people lacked support.